-You can tell because people don't even have the money to buy their dogs a leash when they walk them.
-I must be doing better than most other El Pasoans, because I have three dogs, and am able to afford a separate leash for each of them, I can also afford to buy plastic baggies to dispose of their poops with.
+You can tell because people don't seem to have the money to buy their dogs a leash to properly and legally walk them with.
+I must be doing better than most other El Pasoans, because I have three dogs, and not only am I able to afford a separate leash for each of them, I can also afford to buy plastic baggies to dispose of their poops with.

 I tell my wife that the park in front of our home reminds me of Viet Nam, except, instead of trying not to step on landmines, I have to avoid stepping on dog poops.

 "You were never in Viet Nam," my wife cheerfully agrees.

 I'm sure they have the same problem in San Antonio, but, since I don't live there, I don't really care.
 What I do care about are our newspapers.
 I have a co-worker from San Antonio who gratefully exchanges newspapers with me on a daily basis.
 Every Monday through Friday, I'll give him a copy of yesterday's El Paso Times and he'll hand over the current edition of the San Antonio Express-News, the newspaper best known for putting a dash between "express" and "news."

 I like to compare our two newspapers on occasion.
 I don't mean to find out which newspaper is better than the other, but just to see how the two newspapers--and our two cities--differ.
 The obvious difference is the price.
 While the El Paso Times will set you back a buck an issue, the Express-News is still holding the line at 75 cents.
 Same with the Albuquerque Journal.
 Seventy-five cents.
 Now why is that?
 How much more can the paper be here in El Paso as opposed to another part of the country?
 Why don't we just buy our paper from Mexico, if that'll make a difference.
 I mean, we only live right next door.